-16. Short-Term Borrowings
+17. Short-Term Borrowings

 Short-term borrowings consist primarily of securities repurchase transactions.
 Securities repurchase transactions are conducted by the Company under a standardized securities industry master agreement, amended to suit the specificities of each respective counter-party.
 These agreements generally provide detail as to the nature of the transaction, including provisions for payment netting, established parameters concerning the ownership and custody of the collateral securities, including the right to substitute collateral during the term of the agreement, and provide for remedies in the event of default by either party.
 The Company's securities repurchase agreements are accounted for as a secured borrowing and are reported in the consolidated balance sheets as short-term borrowings.
-The Company posts collateral in the form of U.S. treasury and agency securities and receives an amount equal to approximately 98% of the fair value of the securities to be repurchased during January 2020 at interest rates ranging from 1.57% to 2.36%.
-At December 31, 2019 and 2018, the fair value amounts outstanding were \$88,176 and \$87,558, respectively.
-Interest rates on the outstanding balances at December 31, 2019 range from 1.95% to 2.15%.
-The maturity dates of the agreements are four weeks.
+The Company posts collateral in the form of U.S. treasury, agency securities and treasury inflation protected securities and receives an amount equal to approximately 98% of the fair value of the securities to be repurchased during January 2021 at interest rates ranging from 0.25% to 3.00%.
+At December 31, 2020 and 2019, the fair value amounts outstanding were \$149,592 and \$88,176, respectively.
+The interest rate on the outstanding balances at December 31, 2020 is 0.22%.
+The maturity dates of the agreements are under two weeks.

-17. Interest Rate Swaps
+18. Interest Rate Swaps

 As of August 18, 2008, concurrent with the 2008 bond issuance, Novant Health entered into two interest rate swap agreements to hedge the variable interest rates of the 2008 bonds.
-The swaps are based on an aggregate notional amount of \$89,565.
-Novant Health receives a variable rate which is tied to 68% of LIBOR, and pays a fixed rate of 3.679% and 3.621% for the \$65,500 and \$24,065 notional amounts, respectively.
+The swaps are based on an aggregate notional amount of \$77,095.
+Novant Health receives a variable rate which is tied to 68% of LIBOR, and pays a fixed rate of 3.679% and 3.621% for the \$56,100 and \$20,995 notional amounts, respectively.
 The swaps have been designated as cash flow hedges and are carried on the consolidated balance sheets at fair value.
-These swaps qualified for hedge accounting and were assessed for effectiveness at the time the contracts were entered into and were assessed for effectiveness on an ongoing basis at each quarter end using the hypothetical derivative method.
 In the fourth quarter of 2018, the hedging relationship ceased to be highly effective and hedge accounting was discontinued.

 In July 2006, Novant Health entered into a floating-to-fixed swap agreement with a notional amount of \$135,000 and a term of 28 years to hedge the floating rate 2004 bonds.
 Novant Health receives a variable rate which is tied to 64.8% of LIBOR plus 12 basis points and pays a fixed interest rate of 3.8%.
 The swap has been designated as a cash flow hedge and is carried on the consolidated balance sheets at fair value.
-This swap qualifies for hedge accounting and was assessed for effectiveness at the time the contract was entered into and is assessed for effectiveness on an ongoing basis at each quarter end using the hypothetical derivative method.
 In the first quarter of 2019, the hedge relationship ceased to be highly effective and hedge accounting was discontinued.